temhotaokeaha/rfoe/README.md

 ![Logo](/github/logo.png)

-# War & State of RFOE
-### War in Ukraine
-A big reason for creating RFOE was to show people Russian Culture through characters and plot of the game.
-The Russian government has decided, however, to show violence.
-Russian Culture has a lot to do with war maybe, but hardly anything with invasion of other countries.
-I don't support this or any other war, as you could guess by my profile picture.
-### State of RFOE
-It's been dragging since November 2021, main culprit being Game Design Document.
-Events described in section above don't exactly contribute to productivity of course.
-But GDD will be made sooner or later; the project isn't dead.

 # Russian Field of Experiments
 **RFOE** is 3D Survival Sandbox with 2D Visual Novel elements, made in [**Minetest**](https://github.com/minetest/minetest) Game Engine.<br>
 ### Resources: